-Come each month for spectacular, fun, wonderfully varied offerings from talented soloists and ensembles from Norwalk, New Haven, and New York City.
+Come to Mid-Day Music each month for spectacular, fun, wonderfully varied offerings from talented soloists and ensembles from Norwalk, New Haven, and New York City.
 Programs last 45 minutes.
 Concerts are open to the public, with a $15 suggested donation.

 All concerts are held at St. Paul’s on the Green, 60 East Ave., Norwalk, CT 06851.